RSS

 —-end

 Wow!
 Ouch!
 Some important issues raised, I suspect that some of the points he mentioned in this second part could produce a dozen PhD thesis’ that’s no exaggeration.
 The issue is that complex, it’s that multi-layered, it’s not about panicking or playing down the importance of Arabic….it’s about finding a real solution for how Arabic can be a productive language for its speakers and a language which can be used to account for new and modern discoveries.
+It does not mean we have to agree with everything he writes, but these are issues/points to think about.
 I think most Arabic speakers want Arabic to be their language of knowledge where they do not have to translate or learn a new language to understand and appreciate knowledge alongside English and other major languages.
 Currently it’s taken a back-seat in many spheres of world knowledge and many speakers do not feel empowered using Arabic.
 In my next post I will discuss naming rights and how language is an indicator of civilisation and knowledge.

 Source: http://www.meforum.org/3066/does-anyone-speak-arabic